CloudflareApps/CoinbaseExample/README.md

 # Coinbase Example App

-Download this app and replace our code to try out a coinbase based Cloudflare app.
+_An example app illustrating the use of Coinbase's API and WebHooks._

-## Setup
+## Usage

-Fork and clone the repo.

 Install the optional developer dependencies with `npm install`

-## Usage

 - `npm run lint` Checks JavaScript formatting and attempts to fix any errors.